 Terra attempted to shrug me off but I held on. “…Stay out of this,” he growled out.
 His elbow connected with my chest and I fell back on the gravel.
 It didn’t really hurt.
 I was like I didn’t even feel it.
 Must have been the adrenaline.
 Nathan yelled something else over their struggle, having a few choice words for Terra after he hit me.

 Terra froze.
 An aura of purple energy covered his body holding him in place.
 Still angry, Nathan readied himself to take another swing at Terra, but then he vanished in a flash of purple light.

 A hooded figure wearing purple robes with golden ornaments and gems draped around its clothing appeared in midair.
 A woman.
 She floated from the sky, holding Nathan in a secure bridal carry.
 At a slow speed, the hooded woman landed right in front of Terra who was still frozen in place.
 Terra didn’t say anything, if he even could, but seeing him up close I could tell that he was afraid.
 I was too, as realized who the woman in front of us was.
 She pulled down her hood after letting Nathan stand on his two feet.

 “Get out of here,” I muttered as I stared at our English teacher in shock.
 Her face was uncovered; she wasn’t wearing a mask.
-Her usual blue eyes were now swirling with waves of violet.
+Her usual brown eyes were now swirling with waves of violet.
 Her pupils were slits, reminding me of Kazuya.
 Her ears were longer than before, elvish.
 Ms. Frazzle looked different but I could still tell it was her.
 Her hairstyle was still the same.
 “Ms. Frazzle…?”

 Ms. Frazzle’s lips quirked upward.
 “Yes… and no.” With a wave of her hand, the aura that was kept Terra from moving was released.
 Terra exhaled in relief, but he didn’t stand.
 He remained in a crouched position not daring to take his eyes off our teacher.